Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 Administration:

-• Usually given as an intra-articular injection under ultrasound guidance.
+• Given as an intra-articular injection under ultrasound guidance by our Nurse Practitioner

 • Often part of a regenerative protocol alongside PRP or hyaluronic acid, depending on the patient’s condition.